-We need to understand that we the people, can only effect true change to deceptive advertising with our spending habits; with the wise use of our consumer purchasing power.
+We need to understand that we the people, can only affect true change to deceptive advertising with our spending habits; with the wise use of our consumer purchasing power.
 We use to have political power, but that has been sold off to the highest bidding lobbyist.

-We need to take the the reigns of responsibility and realize that we cannot trust companies or institutions with the sole purpose of making money, to look after our health interests.
+We need to take the reigns of responsibility and realize that we cannot trust companies or institutions with the sole purpose of making money, to look after our health interests.
 THAT is our responsibility.
 We can’t wait for someone to rescue us – we need to rescue ourselves.
 We need to demand truth on our labels.
 We need to stop the lies.

 When you are reading supplement labels look for terms like “independently certified”.
 If something is “Certified”, it pretty much means nothing.
-Heck I personally can certify anything if I am paid enough.
+Heck, I personally can certify anything if I am paid enough.
 Closely read and examine labels.
 Who is doing the independent certification?
 Can you look up the company and check the legitimacy of their certification?

 Bottom Line – Do you trust the Company’s Labeling?

 Do they show any motivation besides profit?
 Some companies do care and do put out good products.